elijahsawyers/iTerm2-Configuration/README.md

 To change the default window title, go to ```Preferences... -> Profiles -> Window```, check *Custom window title*, and type whatever you'd like.
 I chose to simply type *Shell*, but it's honesty up to you.

 ## That's all folks
 That's it!
 You should now have an iTerm2 shell that looks exactly like mine!
-Gone are the days of having a boring Terminal on Mac OS!
+Gone are the days of having a boring shell on Mac OS!